al3jandr0/journalscript/README.md

 2. Command: write
 2.1 Subcommand: write create
-2.1.1 Test command creates a new journal if target journal doesnt exist 2.1.2 Test command doesnt create a new journal if target journal exists 2.1.3 Test write command is invoked when only the journal name is provided 2.1.4 Test command generates a file in the expected location 2.1.5 Test command generates a file with the expected name format 2.1.6 Test command generates a file with the expected template (if any) 2.1.7 Test command fails if journalscript doesn't have permissions to target directory 2.1.8 Test journalscript doesnt create a new file if target file exits
+2.1.1 Test command creates default journal if journal doesn't exist 2.1.2 Test command creates provided journal if journal doesn't exist 2.1.3 Test command creates a journal entry in the journal directory 2.1.4 Test command doesn't create a new file if target file exits 2.1.5 Test command fails when journalscript doesn't have permissions to target directory 2.2 Sub-component: write with templates
+2.2.1 Test default behavior when there is no templates 2.2.2 Test default template is picked up at data directory 2.2.3 Test default template is picked up at configure directory 2.2.4 Test custom template is picked up at data directory 2.2.5 Test custom template is picked up at configure 2.3 Sub-component: write with hooks
+2.3.1 Test fallback open hook behavior
+2.3.2 Test default open hook
+2.3.3 Test editor specific hook
+2.3.4 Test backup hook is executed if it exists
+2.3.4 Test backup hook is not executed when open hook fails

 3. Command: help
 3.1 Help adheres to usage / help format